openzfs/openzfs-docs/docs/Basic Concepts/RAIDZ.rst

 - one 4K block of data

-- one 4K padding block
+- one 4K parity block

 and usable space ratio will be 50%, same as with double mirror.